TNPLR/OHCS/README.md

 OHCS can encrypt and decrypt a string by changing the carry of a string.
 OHCS randomly insert lots of chars into a string.
 Therefore, OHCS can encrypt the same string to different string.
 # Notice
-The compiler needs to support c++0x standard
+The compiler needs to support c++11 standard
-# Thanks for using the system
+# INSTALL
+Please read INSTALL before installing the program.